First Name: George "Porgy"

 Details:

-For more than four decades, Father George Kehoe was in the mainstream of sport in Nova Scotia, earning himself distinction as a player, coach, and administrator.
+For more than four decades, Father George Kehoe has been in the mainstream of sport in Nova Scotia, in the course of which he has won distinction as player, coach and administrator.

-Kehoe had an enormous influence across the entire Maritime intercollegiate scene where he helped bring sport to the high level it now occupies.
-He has demonstrated wise counsel as the former vice-president of the CIAU and president of the AUAA.
+He has had an enormous influence, not only on the student personnel in his own university, but across the entire Maritime Intercollegiate scene where he has helped to bring sport to the high level it now occupies.
+He has demonstrated wise counsel as past vice-president of the Canadian Intercollegiate Athletic Union (CIAU) and he is currently in his second term as President of the Atlantic Universities Athletic Association (AUAA).
+He is a member of the St. F.X.
+Sports Hall of Fame.

 Facts: